 Poolish

 This recipe requires a bit of planning ahead because the poolish, or starter, needs to be made the night before.
 This is one of the elements that contributes to that really chewy pizza crust which will make the pizza stand out.
 Making the poolish takes all of a few minutes, if not less.
-It can be done after you get home from work, after the kids have gone to bed, or while you’re watching tv at night.
+It can be done after you get home from work, after the kids have gone to bed, or while you’re watching TV at night.

-Recipe
+Recipe Inspiration

 I adjusted his recipe by decreasing the salt, using a packet of yeast to make things easier, and simplifying some of the steps in the process.